automagica/automagica/docs/index.md

 ```
 ExcelPutSelectionInMatrix(path=\"pathname\", upper_left_cell=\"B2\", bottom_right_cell=\"C3\", sheet=None)
 ```
 Put the elements of a specified selection in a matrix.
 The .xlsx file and sheet that needs to be read are specified by respectively the path- and sheet variable.
 If no sheet is specified, the sheet-variable is set to the current active sheet.
-Also make shure to enter a valid path e.g.
+Also make sure to enter a valid path e.g.
 "C:\\Users\\Bob\\Desktop\\RPA Examples\\data.xlsx".
 The selection is specified by strings referring to the upper left and bottom right cell.
 E.g. in the image below, the region is defined by upper_left_cell = "C4" and bottom_right_cell = "E6".
 The function will return a matrix with values: [[8,"Automagica",12],["RPA",15,None],[19,None,55].
 If a cell is empty, its value is set to "None".

 ![Imgur](https://i.imgur.com/fUfHd0M.png)